yireo-training/react-duka-playground/README.md

 - Navigation showing top-level categories plus second-level categories
 - Showing messages in the message area (with auto-hide)
 - Adding simple products to cart (without custom options)
+- Create a customer account
+- Login to customer account and modify customer account

+## Technical details

+- React 16 with functional components
+- Redux middleware using Apollo Client to make GraphQL queries and mutations
+- Apollo Client is using introspection to support interfaces and unions with fragments (see notes below)

 ## Getting started